aleshaleksey/fansys23/04-combat.md

   - Special: Attacking with a weapon you are not proficient with provokes an attack of opportunity as you leave more openings than a proficient combatant.
 - **Grapple**:
   - Effect: The target gains the "[grappled](10-conditions-types.md#conditions-in-detail)" condition: It's move speed is zero.
-  - Requires attack roll vs target's NAT+[STR or DEX].
+  - Requires attack roll vs target's STR or DEX threshold.
   - Penalty if not proficient with **grapples**.
   - Attack of opportunity on failure.
   - Size dependent.
 - **Restrain**: This is the use of grapple on a prone or grappled target.
   - Effect: The target gains the "[restrained or aphonic](10-conditions-types.md#conditions-in-detail)" conditions.
   - Prerequisite: Foe must be prone or grappled.
-  - Requires attack roll vs target's NAT+[STR or DEX].
+  - Requires attack roll vs target's STR or DEX threshold.
   - Penalty if not proficient with **grapples**.
   - Size dependent.
   - The one executing this manoeuvre declares one of the desired outcomes: